ethan-nelson/radarlabviewer/README.md

 Citations
 ---------

+This applet can be cited as:

+* Nelson EL, L'Ecuyer TS, Igel AL, and van den Heever SC (2019): An interactive online educational applet for multiple frequencies of radar observations. _Bulletin of the American Meteorological Society_, *100* (5), 747--752. http://doi.org/10.1175/BAMS-D-18-0249.1

 Model data were taken from a Regional Atmospheric Modeling System cloud allowing simulation:

 * Igel AL, van den Heever SC, Naud CM, Saleeby SM, and Posselt DJ (2013): Sensitivity of warm-frontal processes to cloud-nucleating aerosol concentrations. _Journal of the Atmospheric Sciences_, *70* (6), 1768--1783. http://doi.org/10.1175/JAS-D-12-0170.1.